How does this company make money?

 What external forces can significantly affect this company?

-U.S.-China export controls on advanced memory technologies affect licensing from Chinese memory manufacturers.
-European GDPR and data sovereignty requirements are driving demand for hardware-based security IP embedded in memory subsystems.
-AI workload growth is pushing hyperscale data centers to adopt DDR5 ahead of their normal hardware refresh cycles.
+U.S.-China export controls on advanced memory technologies directly cut into licensing revenue Rambus can collect from Chinese memory manufacturers.
+European GDPR and data sovereignty rules are pushing data centers toward hardware-based security features in memory subsystems, which creates new demand for Rambus security IP.
+On the demand side, the rapid growth of AI workloads is pushing hyperscale data centers to adopt DDR5 faster than normal refresh cycles would suggest, which pulls Rambus royalty revenue forward.

 Where is this company structurally vulnerable?